 So you need to be very careful before you light those Christmas lights and lanterns, and before you cut down a tree; we have to first learn a few tips that you should check out as safety reminders to make sure you and your family will be enjoying this yuletide season.

-There is a total of $18 million in property damage and an average of four deaths recorded between the years of 2016 to 2019.
+There is a total of $18 million in property damage and an average of four deaths recorded between the years 2016 to 2019.
 During the same period, Consumer Product Safety Commission reported about 260 million dollars of property damage at about 130 deaths connected to candle fires.

 Fret not, we have tips so you can still enjoy your eggnogs.

-Here are tips for trees:
+Here are tips for trees for winter home safety:

 - Pick a tree – choose a tree with fresh and luscious green so that it will not easily fall off when touched.